British Muslim Forum: Leaders

-Fatwa (Islamic verdict) issued 2005 in response to the London bombings
+Fatwa issued 2005 in response to the London bombings

 On behalf of over 500 clerics, scholars and Imams the British Muslim Forum issues the following religious decree:

 Gul Mohammad, the then, secretary-general of the BMF, quoted the Koran saying: "Whoever kills a human being ... then it is as though he has killed all mankind, and whoever saves a human life it is as though he had saved all mankind.